Celebrating the Individuals Who Champion Our Industry

 - Have made a significant contribution to the worldwide attractions industry that has provided innovation, education, leadership, and/or influence both inside his/her organization AND within the industry in a manner that will continue to be of value in the future.
 Examples include contributions to the attractions industry at large such as:

-- Submit a Nomination for the IAAPA Hall of Fame Awards
+- IAAPA Hall of Fame Awards Call for Nominations

-The call for nominations for the IAAPA Hall of Fame Awards is now open through July 13, 2020.
+The call for nominations for the IAAPA Hall of Fame Awards is now closed.
 The winner(s) will be announced at IAAPA Expo during the Kickoff Event on Tuesday, November 17, 2020.
+Thank you for your nominations!

 - 2018 IAAPA Hall of Fame Award Recipients